COVID-19 Children Safely Treated at Home, Easing Hospital Burden

-The research, led by Murdoch Children’s Research Institute and published in Archives of Disease in Childhood, found COVID-positive children with moderate symptoms or pre-existing high-risk conditions could be treated effectively via a Hospital-in-the-Home (HITH) program.
-Additionally, many more sick children without COVID-19 were treated at home during the pandemic.
+The study, headed by Murdoch Children's Research Institute and released in Archives of Disease in Childhood, discovered that children who tested positive for COVID-19 and had moderate symptoms or pre-existing high-risk conditions could be treated efficiently through a Hospital-in-the-Home (HITH) plan.
+Furthermore, a significant number of unwell children without COVID-19 were given treatment at their residences during the outbreak.

-Murdoch Children’s Dr Laila Ibrahim said the program took pressure off paediatric emergency departments and helped reduce COVID-19 transmission in hospital during the first two years of the pandemic.
+Dr. Laila Ibrahim from Murdoch Children's stated that the initiative alleviated the burden on pediatric emergency departments and aided in the reduction of COVID-19 spread within hospitals in the initial two years of the outbreak.

-“Children do better if it’s possible to manage them at home and the infectious nature of SARS-CoV-2 increased the imperative to try to keep children out of hospital,” she said.
+"Managing children at home is preferable, and due to the contagious nature of SARS-CoV-2, it became even more crucial to attempt to avoid hospitalization for children," she remarked.

-“These findings reassure us that care at home has been safe and effective regardless of COVID strain and this takes the burden off inpatient care.”
+"These findings provide reassurance that home-based care has been both safe and effective, regardless of the type of COVID strain, and this eases the load on inpatient care," she added.

-The study involved 3719 children, aged 0-18 years, referred from The Royal Children’s Hospital or the Victorian Department of Health to HITH care from March 2020 to March 2022.
-It found 421 children with COVID-19 and 3,298 children without COVID-19 received treatment at home, many avoiding hospitalisation altogether.
+The research was conducted on 3719 children between the ages of 0 and 18 years who were referred to HITH care from The Royal Children's Hospital or the Victorian Department of Health between March 2020 and March 2022.
+Out of these, 421 children were diagnosed with COVID-19, and 3,298 children did not have COVID-19, but both groups received treatment at home, with many of them avoiding hospitalization altogether.

-Of the COVID positive patients, 63 per cent were high risk and 33 per cent were moderately unwell.
-Only 10 per cent of children were readmitted to hospital with just 5 per cent needing medical intervention.
+Among the children who tested positive for COVID-19, 63% were considered high risk, and 33% had moderate symptoms.
+Out of these, only 10% of children were readmitted to the hospital, with just 5% requiring medical intervention.

 The research recorded a 21 per cent increase in patients admitted to the HITH program and a 132 per cent jump in telehealth appointments.

-Murdoch Children’s Associate Professor Penelope Bryant said prior to the COVID-19 pandemic, treatment of children in out-of-hospital settings as an alternative to hospitalisation was increasingly in demand.
+Associate Professor Penelope Bryant from Murdoch Children's mentioned that even before the COVID-19 outbreak, the demand for treating children in settings outside of hospitals as an alternative to hospitalization was on the rise.

-“The benefits of being treated in the home care include improved child quality of life, higher parent satisfaction and avoidance of hospital-acquired infections.
-We advocate that where possible children should be cared for at home rather than hospital, knowing the severe impact of the pandemic on children’s mental health,” she said.
+"The advantages of receiving treatment in a home-based care program include better quality of life for the child, greater satisfaction for parents, and prevention of hospital-acquired infections.
+We support the idea that whenever feasible, children should receive care at home rather than in a hospital, particularly given the significant impact of the pandemic on children's mental health," she emphasized.

-Researchers from The Royal Children’s Hospital and the University of Melbourne also contributed to the research.
+The study also had contributions from researchers at The Royal Children's Hospital and the University of Melbourne.

 Publication: Penelope A. Bryant, Joanna Lawrence, Suzanne L. Boyce, Catherine M. Simpson, Gemma Sinclair, Candie Chong, Phillipa Lewis, Stephanie Lee, Rebecca Hughes, Samuel Dalton, Cara Lacey, Lauren C. Nisbet, Tessa E. Smith, Sarah Chapman, Swathi Lakshminarayanan, Kahlia Hurd, Katie Smith, Brenda Savill and Laila F. Ibrahim.
 ‘Hospital bed-replacement for acute care of children at home during the COVID-19 pandemic through a Hospital-in-the-Home program,’ Archives of Disease in Childhood.
 DOI: 10.1136/archdischild-2022-325004